 "Great pickup," Wizards coach Scott Brooks said.
 "That's an understatement."

 Bradley Beal added 25 points and 12 assists.
 Jabari Parker, who came along with Portis from Chicago, had seven points, 11 rebounds and nine assists.

 "I was actually surprised with how well (Portis) was able to mesh quickly on the fly, him and Jabari," Beal said.
 "It was almost like free-flowing.
 That's how we play anyway."

 Cleveland, which has lost 21 of 24, was led by Collin Sexton with 27 points.
 Jordan Clarkson scored 24, and Larry Nance Jr. had 10 points and a career-high 19 rebounds.

-Wizards guard John Wall, who will soon undergo surgery for a ruptured left Achilles tendon that will sideline him for part or all of next season, attended the game and spoke briefly in a television interview alongside owner Ted Leonsis.
-He said he was in "great" spirits and plans to spend time with his newborn son and his mother, who has cancer, during his rehabilitation.
+Wall, who will undergo surgery on Tuesday, said he was in "great" spirits and plans to spend time with his newborn son and his mother, who has cancer, during his rehabilitation.